-Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Visual Arts Fiber Non-Original AGES 8-10 ONLY (if made from a pattern and youth is ages 8-10).
-Youth over age 10 who use a pattern should enroll in Visual Arts Heritage Arts.
+Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Visual Arts (if made from a pattern).
 We strongly encourage youth interested in pursuing quilting to enroll and exhibit in the Visual Arts Quilting project area.
 Youth may still exhibit quilts in any level of Clothing as a "Sewn Non-Clothing" item, but these quilts will be judged using the Clothing rubric that evaluates the sewing skills and construction of the item.
 If exhibiting quilts in the Clothing area, all work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.
-Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor.
+Quilts can be hand OR machine quilted as long as ALLwork is completed by the exhibitor.